Honeybunch/HowToComputer/README.md

-# HowToComputer
+# How To Computer
   A page you can send your friends so they learn how to use the most powerful device ever created.
-The goal of this document is to provide concise, instructional answers to answer basic "How Do I ...?" questions about how to operate a personal computer.
+The goal of this document is to provide concise, instructional answers to basic "How Do I ...?" questions about how to operate a personal computer.

   You've managed to find this page so we hope you understand at least some basic computing concepts.
 You know how to move the mouse, open a program, browse the web and use the keyboard at least enough to play Fornite or something.
 But you can do more.
 The personal computer is a marvel of human engineering and an extremely powerful tool for enacting your will on the world!
 It has unparalelled creative potential in almost every conceivable field in a way that mobile phones simply cannot match.
 While you certainly *can* edit video on a phone it is *much* faster to do so on a personal computer.
 Just from an ergonomics perspective smartphones cannot compete with a desktop or laptop computer.
 So this page is aiming to be a reference for folks new to driving a personal computer and want to be able to get their shit done faster.
 Even if you hate computers I hope you at least appreciate the prospect of getting your work on them done faster so you can get away from the cursed machine.